JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_counties_cost_analyses.md

 ---
 layout: page
-title: Counties' Taxpayer Cost Impact Reports For School District Measures For The April 26th 2022 Election
+title: A Review Of The Taxpayer Cost Impact Reports Generated From The County Assessors For Their School Districts' Measures For The April 26th 2022 Election
 permalink: report_counties_cost_analyses
 ---